Jan-Hinrik Meyer-Sahling

 JAN-HINRIK MEYER-SAHLING

-I am a Professor of Political Science at the University of Nottingham, School of Politics and International Relations.
+I am Sir Francis Hill Professor of Political Science at the University of Nottingham, School of Politics and International Relations.
 My research and teaching cut across the areas of comparative politics, public administration, public policy and international development.

 I have long been interested in the politicisation of the senior civil service in post-communist Europe.
-I was a member of a project that studied Party Patronage in European Democracies.
-My current work explores the politicisation of senior civil service appointments in the context of democratic backsliding.
+I was part of the Party Patronage in European Democracies project and currently study the role of party patronage in the context of autocratisation.
+This work includes a forthcoming book with Cambridge University Press, Dismantling Democracy: Patronage and Autocratisation in Hungary (with Petr Kopecký, Maria Spirova and Fanni Tóth).